Initial data for perturbed Kerr black holes on hyperboloidal slices: Numerical solution of the constraint equations

 In order to derive particular numerical values for this set of conformal coefficients, we first need to specify the conformal factor $\Omega_{\rm Kerr}$ that we take for the conformal decomposition of the unperturbed Kerr metric in ACMC-slices.
 We put

 leading via (\ref{eq:decomposition_Omega}) with $\omega=\sigma$ to $\phi_{\rm Kerr}\equiv 2\sqrt{M}$.
 Then all coefficients denoted in Fraktur letters as well as $\{H_1,\ldots,H_7\}$ follow explicitly from the Kerr solution in ACMC-slices.
-In particular, the quantities $\mathfrak{e}^i$ are regular at \scri by virtue of the ACMC-condition [cf.~equation (\ref{eq:aCMC_K_Taylor})].
+In particular, the quantities $\mathfrak{e}^i$ are bounded at \scri by virtue of the ACMC-condition [cf.~equation (\ref{eq:aCMC_K_Taylor})].
 The coefficients $\mathfrak{m}^{ij}$ are obtained by requiring that the unperturbed Kerr solution satisfies the momentum constraints through $V^i_{\rm Kerr}\equiv 0$.
 Using (\ref{eq:decomposition_A}), we conclude that

 Now, for solving the constraints uniquely, we still need to impose boundary conditions.
-As the momentum constraints are a completely regular, non-degenerate system of elliptic equations, we may simply choose trivial Dirichlet boundary conditions for the potentials $V^i$,
+As the momentum constraints form a non-degenerate system of elliptic equations, we may simply choose trivial Dirichlet boundary conditions for the potentials $V^i$,